johnandersen777/johnandersen777.github.io/content/a_guide_to_good.md

 - Follow the Holy Ghost
 - Accepting, honoring, and loving thy Earthly Mother and Heavenly Father
 - Accepting, honoring, and loving one another
+  - Act in grace and forgiveness, do only good
+  - Ask for forgiveness when we falter
+  - Learn from our mistakes and shed bad behavior
+  - Always strive to keep the good and build on the good
 - Accepting, honoring, and loving Christ
   - Who came in the flesh
   - Has risen